 LIE 9: Jerusalem is Holy to Islam

 Muslims consider Jerusalem to be the third-holiest city in Islam after Mecca and Medina in Saudi Arabia.
 It is claimed that the actual site of Mohammed’s ascension to heaven was the exposed piece of bedrock at the top of the elongated ridge called Mount Moriah, link.
 So Caliph Abd-al-Malik’s Dome of the Rock was built over the bedrock outcrop to commemorate the location of this important event, link.
 This background leads to claims like: “Jerusalem is just like the holy city of Mecca” [Crown Prince ‘Abdullah of Saudi Arabia].
 “We won’t give up on Palestine, all of Palestine, and Jerusalem will remain the place to which all jihad warriors will direct their prayers” [Hasan Nasrallah, leader of Hizbullah].
 Yasser Arafat constantly repeated that there can be no peace without Jerusalem as the capital of Palestine and total Muslim sovereignty over the Temple Mount.

-Do these claims fit with the facts?
+THE TRUTH: Do these claims fit the facts?
 Brief answer HERE

 See how Muslims respect the Temple Mount